jcs/rubywarden/API.md

 Overview:

-- PBKDF2 with 5000 rounds stretches the user's master password with a salt of the user's e-mail address to become the master key (unknown to the server).
+- PBKDF2 with `$KdfIterations` rounds stretches the user's master password with a salt of the user's e-mail address to become the master key (unknown to the server).
 - 64 random bytes are generated to become the symmetric key, the first half of which becomes the encryption key and the second half becomes the MAC key.
 - The master key and a random 16-byte IV are used to encrypt the symmetric